SynaSreng/SynaSreng.github.io/_pages/cv.md

 Education
 ======
 * Ph.D.
-Degree in Electrical and Computer Engineering King Mongkut’s Institute of Technology Ladkrabang, Bangkok, Thailand (2015-2019)
+Degree in Electrical and Computer Engineering at King Mongkut’s Institute of Technology Ladkrabang, Bangkok, Thailand (2015-2019)
 * M.Eng.
-Degree in Computing Engineering,
-  International college, King Mongkut’s Institute of Technology Ladkrabang, Bangkok, Thailand (2011-2013)
+Degree in Computing Engineering at International college, King Mongkut’s Institute of Technology Ladkrabang, Bangkok, Thailand (2011-2013)
-* Engineering Degree in Electrical and Energy Engineering Institute of Technology of Cambodia, Phnom Penh, Cambodia (2006-2011)
+* Engineering Degree in Electrical and Energy Engineering at Institute of Technology of Cambodia, Phnom Penh, Cambodia (2006-2011)

 Awards
 ======